Carl Værnet: Post-war and escape to Argentina

 After the war, Værnet returned to Copenhagen and was arrested.
 He was detained at Alsgade Skole prisoner-of-war camp, run by the British major Ronald F Hemingway, who said that Værnet "undoubtedly will be sentenced as a war criminal".
 However, he was released with the help of his son Kjeld Værnet who claimed he had a "life threatening" heart condition, and argued of the importance his artificial endocrine gland that promised "tremendous export revenues" for Denmark.
 Hemingway authorised his transfer to a hospital, however records show that Værnet’s heart tests were normal and that he did not receive treatment.

 On his father's behalf, Kjeld Værnet unsuccessfully attempted to negotiate the sale of the artificial gland to a large British–American pharmaceutical company.
 However, Kjeld Værnet was successful in arranging his father's escape to Argentina via Stockholm, Sweden.
 A medical colleague of Værnet’s informed the Danish public prosecutor that his declining health required a vitamin E treatment that was available in Sweden.
 Værnet was given a permit to travel to Sweden and was able to support himself with a state stipend he received.

 Værnet fled to Buenos Aires, Argentina.
 He received Argentinian citizenship under the name "Carlos Peter Værnet" and worked as a general practitioner.
-In 1947 he was employed by Ramón Carrillo to fund his "scientific specialism".
+In 1947 he was employed by Ministry of Health Ramón Carrillo to fund his "scientific specialism".
 Kjeld Værnet twice unsuccessfully attempted to negotiate impunity to allow his father's return to Denmark.
 However, the Danish government decided not to extradite him.

 Carl Værnet died in 1965 and was buried in Cementerio Británico, Buenos Aires.
-His son Kjeld Værnet (1920–1999) was a respected neurosurgeon at Rigshospitalet in Copenhagen.
 According to Peter Tatchell, Værnet's files at the Danish National Archives remain classified and closed until 2025.